 The Judge will have to explain his decisions and should he find that we fall short (in terms of evidence of effective control and governance), he would be expected to state the criteria that would be required for successful proof of Mars land possession.

-In such a situation, in order to avoid the problem of scale (as just described), we would expect the Judge to opine that for strategically valuable Mars land, proof of possession would require actual human settlement, something that would then negate the ‘possessors’ right to the land (under Article 6 OST, the relevant nation would have responsibility for the settlement and thus the non-appropriation principle should kick in and block any land claim).
-This might seem the most logical decision for the judge to make, but even here he is creating considerable new risk.
-In actually stating the approximate proof to satisfy Actual Possession, he has inadvertently created a land-rush.
+In such a situation, in order to avoid the problem of scale (as just described), we would expect the Judge to opine that for strategically valuable Mars land, proof of possession would require actual human settlement.
+This may lead the judge to declare that such settlement is prevented from being consumated into land title (land ownership) because of the national obligations under article VI OST.
+However, although this may (at this time) still be a feasible interpretation for the majority of private land claims (although a US court may in future hold that such commercial claims are valid), a multinational communal land claim is not clearly barred by space law (even expanded customary law).
+If such an entity had formed a celestial settlement, the court may have difficulty in preventing title acquisition.
+In actually stating the approximate proof to satisfy Actual Possession, the judge has inadvertently created a land-rush.
 The first commercial manned mission to Mars might do well to stake a claim to the planet when they land.
 They will know that the strength of the non-appropriation principle is on the slide (not least because of damage from the US Space Act and soon other national laws to follow), and without a Space Treaty update it will continue to slide!
-At some time, probably quite soon, it will cease to “kick-in” … and then somebody just became the King of Mars!
+At some time, probably quite soon, it will cease to “kick-in” … and then somebody just became the King of Mars! … maybe a joint US-Luxembourg commercial venture that manages to escape the “national appropriation” problem?

 So, if the strategic value of otherwise inhospitable land can influence the judge’s decsion in such a significant manner, then so can the nature of the strategic plan associated with the claim being submitted.

-Our claim comes bundled with the requirement (if we win) to have the Mars land immediately placed in trust, The Mars Trust, under secure UN Trusteeship.
+Our claim could be viewed quite positively in an international court.
+Why?… it comes bundled with the requirement (if we win) to have the Mars land immediately placed in trust, The Mars Trust, under secure UN Trusteeship.
 There’s more on that subject later, but what we are implying here is that an international judge might view our claim more favourably (esp. compared to alternatives) if reassured by the prospect of a safe, controlled outcome … indeed one that actually implements the “Heritage of Mankind” principle, so valued by the UN committees.
+At this point we should stress that we are NOT anti-commercial.
+Far from it.
+Space exploitation will be the driver for further space exploration and development.
+Ultimately, we hope that celestial resources, obtained responsibly, will benefit (and power) Planet Earth such that we dont need to destroy or pollute it so much.
+We all know that Planet Earth is the BEST PLANET in the solar system!
+Our hope is for UN trusteeship that can approve a nimble, savvy, space -faring user group which can efficiently facilitate commercial contracts and waste/debris mitigation, whilst delivering benefit to humanity and preserving opportunity for people from hitherto non-space faring nations.

 And so, on to the matter of Space law …